-Having your personal signature fashion style not only raises your confidence in your image, it also helps making shopping a more pleasant experience.
-If you find the sheer amount of clothes available to buy overwhelming, developing a signature style is definitely for you!
+Having your personal fashion style not only raises your confidence in your image, but it also helps make shopping a more pleasant experience.
+If you find the sheer amount of clothes available to buy overwhelming, developing a personal style is definitely for you!

 Personal style is not static; it changes and evolves as we grow and our lives change.
 But there are ways and methods to help you determine what suits you fashion-wise and where your preferences lie.